Trump uses mass firing to remove independent inspectors general at a series of agencies

 In December 2019, for instance, Horowitz released a report faulting the FBI for surveillance warrant applications in the investigation into ties between Russia and Trump’s 2016 presidential campaign.
 But the report also found that that investigation had been opened for a legitimate purpose and did not find evidence that partisan bias had guided investigative decisions.

+Horowitz’s status aside, the move against the watchdogs drew criticism from congressional Democrats.

+Sen. Amy Klobuchar.
+D-Minn., noted that inspectors general are “critical to rooting out waste, fraud, and abuse throughout the federal government.”
+The mass firings were “alarming,” she said.

-Democrats blistered the firings, with Rep. Gerald Connolly of Virginia, the ranking member of the House Committee on Oversight and Government Reform, calling it a “coup to overthrow legally protected independent inspectors general.”
+Rep. Gerald Connolly of Virginia, a Democrat who is ranking member of the House Committee on Oversight and Government Reform, called it a “coup to overthrow legally protected independent inspectors general.”

-Connolly said the dismals constituted “an attack on transparency and accountability, essential ingredients in our democratic form of government.”

 He also suggested that the move — coming on just the fourth full day of Trump’s second term — could potentially free up a series of positions that can subsequently be filled with loyalists who are strongly sympathetic to the Trump administration.